Human Resources Management

 Life Planning Consultation Office

 We support employees and their families in realizing a fulfilling life plan by utilizing the social insurance system and the company's employee benefit system.
-In FY2024, we received 466 consultations from employees of a wide range of ages, from their 20s to their 60s.
+In FY2025, there were many inquiries regarding retirement benefits and pensions, with 383 inquiries mainly from middle-aged and senior individuals.

 Consultation Office

 We have established a system where employees can consult with lawyers, judicial scriveners, tax accountants and other specialists regarding personal problems or matters they wish to know about, such as housing (financial planning, property selection, design, construction, renovations, etc.), law (inheritance, family relations, traffic accidents, etc.), tax, harassment, etc. The consultation office not only responds to the concerns and questions of employees but also their families and serves as a consultation desk that provides comprehensive support to DNP Group employees.
-In FY2024, in addition to the permanent consultation offices in Tokyo and Osaka, on-site consultation sessions were held at six manufacturing bases across the country, and 788 consultations were received.
+In FY2025, there was an increase in consultations related to inheritance due to system reforms and housing due to social conditions, and 822 consultations were received.

 Besides the Life Planning Consultation Office and the Consultation Office, we operate the Open Door Room and the Global Internal Whistle-blowing System as consultation and whistle-blowing contact points for matters concerning corporate ethics in line with efforts to raise management fairness.
 Additionally, the Career Counseling Office is supporting the diverse career designs of employees.